LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/Troubleshooting-live-chat.md

 ---
 ## Why isn’t CoBrowse / CoBrowse-for-Voice opening on the visitor side?

-#### Problem:
+### Cause:

 When agents initiate a CoBrowse session and visitors click Accept, the session does not launch.

 When agents initiate **CoBrowse for Voice** session and visitors enter the required code/service ID, nothing happens.
+This is because 3rd-party cookies are disabled.
+CoBrowse and CoBrowse-for-Voice require 3rd-party cookies to initiate a session.

 ![](/img/Troubleshooting-chat2.png)

-#### Possible cause:
+#### Cause:

-3rd-party cookies are disabled.
-CoBrowse and CoBrowse-for-Voice require Third Party Cookies to initiate a session.

 #### Solution: